 Mitzpe Ramon (or interchangeably Mizpe Ramon) is a small town with a world class view over some unique natural phenomena.

 In the early 1950’s the young (and poor) state of Israel had to accept over a million immigrants from all over the world.
 Small towns were built all over the country without the proper infrastructure to supply jobs and means of leaving for the inhabitants that arrived with no property, common language and in many cases modern skills.
-The most remote town was Mizpe Ramon located 80 Km south of Beer Sheva (Beersheba).
-Luckily for you this town has not changed a lot and with only 4,000 habitants it has succeeded in surviving without disturbing the splendor of nature.
+The most remote town was Mizpe Ramon located 80 kilometers south of Beer Sheva (Beersheba).
+Luckily for you (and us as well), this town has not changed a lot and with only 4,000 habitants it has succeeded in surviving without disturbing the splendor of nature.
 Mitzpe Ramon is situated just on the slope of the Makhtesh Ramon (or erroneously the Ramon Crater) – a unique form of a valley created by natural forces that looks like a huge crater.
-The Negev desert has 3 such Makhatesh forms; “Small” “Big” and the largest called the “Ramon.”
+The Negev desert has three such Makhatesh forms: “Small” “Big” and the largest called the “Ramon.”

 Mizpe Ramon has only two hotels that are marketed as “cyclist” hotels.
 One of them is brand new – Bike Inn and the other — Pundak Ramon or Ramon Inn, which used to be the only one in the town adapted to accommodate the needs of cyclists.
 Cycling has become an extremely popular sport in Israel in recent years.